 This study was also done on pre-menopausal women, so it's difficult to say that this would apply directly to other age groups or sexes.

 A single study is simply a piece in the puzzle and can never be considered the final word on a topic.
 What the researchers suggest from their study is that if there are any benefits from fasted cardio (still highly equivocal), they would be minor at best.
 So, the best advice for those who are simply looking to get lean is to focus on total energy and macronutrient balance; whether you perform cardio fasted or fed should depend entirely on preference.

 Personally, fasted cardio sounds like torture to me, when I awake I am ravenous and need to eat!
 After eating, I feel I exercise with more intensity and focus.
 Others simply don't want or have no appetite for breakfast, and can happily train hard in the morning on an empty stomach.

 So is fasted cardio a superior method for fat loss, this remains to be seen and so far the burden of proof is not there yet to conclusively say this is so.

-If you are like me and need 3 meals a day and are ready to tackle a new challenge then try my HIIT Harder plan.
 If you feel like you’re ready to up your game and push your fitness level up a notch then our advanced fitness plan will work you harder and make you sweat.
 Combined with 600+ recipes that you’ll LOVE, you’ll feel prepared and filled with energy for the next time you workout.

 Click here to access our HIIT Harder programme INSIDE our Fitness, Food & Mindset membership!